guillermooo/sublime-undocs/source/reference/commands.rst

  	Moves the caret to the previous snippet field in the current cycle.

  **toggle_overwrite**
- 	Toggles overwriting on/off.
+ 	Toggles overwriting on or off.

  **expand_selection**
  	Extends the selection until predifined limits.

- 	- **to** [Enum]: line XXX must be more XXX
+ 	- **to** [Enum]: line XXX there must be more of these XXX

  **find_under_expand**
- 	Adds a new selection region based on the current selection or the current word.
+ 	Adds a new selection based on the current selection or expands the selection to the current word.

  **close_tag**
- 	Surrounds the current innert text with the appropiate tag.
+ 	Surrounds the current inner text with the appropiate tags.

  **toggle_record_macro**
  	Starts or stops the macro recorder.